 Isolation VS Adventure

+By the same token, teaching English online is more lonely than teaching abroad in the classroom.
 Working at home in front of a computer or even in your beachfront hotel room can be lonely.
 Sure, you’re chatting with people all day, but you don’t have the intimacy and personal connection with students and fellow staff members that you get teaching at a school.

 Contracts and Pay